YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

     > 🛈 = In here, the time that the entity survived, means the total living time of entity, and will not be reset by chunk unloading or loading.

 35. Whether to cache the result of *Minecraft EntityType* to *Bukkit EntityType* conversion.
-If can get tiny improvements.<br>
+It can get a tiny improvement.<br>
   <br>
   __Recommended value: `true`__
 36. Dynamic Activation of Brain, optimizes entity's brain when they are far away from players.<br>